mhostetter/galois/docs/getting-started.rst

 or power (`"power"`) representation.
 The default representation is the integer representation since that is natural when working with integer NumPy arrays.

-Set the display mode by passing the `display` keyword argument to :func:`galois.GF` or by calling the :func:`galois.FieldClass.display` method.
+Set the display mode by passing the `display` keyword argument to :func:`galois.GF` or by calling the :func:`galois.FieldArrayClass.display` method.
 Choose whichever element representation is most convenient for you.

 .. ipython:: python